 Aside from the visitor center and the wooden viewing platform, there are trails in the forest that lead to the craters of Poas.
 The main one is the 750-meter Crater Overlook trail.
 It is paved, and goes around and directly to the crater.
 A side trail will take about half an hour to hike, and takes you to Botos Lake.
 Another 30 minutes hike is the Escalonia trail, which winds through the forest.
 The combination of cool temperatures and humidity makes dressing comfortable a must.
 Solidly built comfortable shoes are suggested, as well as a sweater to keep you warm and a raincoat to stay dry.

 The blue lake that used to be here drained away in 1989.
-What remained was the first scientifically observed sulfur pool on the surface of this (website hidden), Jupiter"s moon, has sulfur volcanoes.
+What remained was the first scientifically observed sulfur pool on the surface of this planet.
+Io, Jupiter"s moon, has sulfur volcanoes.
 So you can visit this otherworldly setting and experience something that is truly out of this world.
 Reflecting the climactic diversity of the rest of the country, a number of different habitats are within the Poas Volcano National Park.
 There is a cloud forest, a stunted forest, and inhospitable areas with little vegetation due to the acidic rain.

 The nearby Poas Volcano Lodge is a comfortable place to stay while you visit the volcano and the nearby Las Paz waterfalls, which is only 20 minutes awa

 No Reviews Yet